vmware-archive/node-examples/book-service/README.md

     OK
     ```

-1. If the Cloud Cache service instance is no longer needed, first delete
+1. If the Cloud Cache service instance is no longer needed, delete the service:
-   its service key, then delete the service itself:

     ```
-    $ cf delete-service-key PCC-TLS PCC-TLS-service-key

-    Really delete the service key PCC-TLS-service-key?> y Deleting key PCC-TLS-service-key for service instance PCC-TLS as admin...
-    OK
     $ cf delete-service PCC-TLS

     Really delete the service PCC-TLS?> y